Stone born from Stardust

 Moldavite is a stone of great, universal power.
 It emits a high frequency and is deeply connected to astral energy, making it an intense stone, even for meditation.

-Moldavite's intensity has greatly contributed to its popularity in metaphysical use.
+Moldavite's properties and reputation for intensity have greatly contributed to it's popularity in metaphysical use.
 Some have strong celestial dreams and feel a great rush of energy when using the stone.

-It is beautiful, a little enigmatic, and is exceptionally powerful and intense.
+It is beautiful, a little enigmatic, and is exceptionally powerful and intense, which is why so many seek out the support of moldavite properties.
 Moldavite cannot really be compared with any other stone, and it is truly unique.
-For that reason, it is unsurprising that some people try to pawn off fake moldavite; always check!
+For that reason, it is unsurprising that some people try to pawn off fake moldavite; always check to make sure you’re getting authentic moldavite!

 Acta Universitatis Carolinae: Geologica.
 Czechia, Universitʹa Karlova., 1988.